 Meredith Allard is the Executive Editor of The Copperfield Review.
 She has taught creative writing and writing historical fiction workshops at Learning Tree University, UNLV, and the Las Vegas Writers Conference.
 Her short fiction and articles have appeared in journals such as The Paumanok Review, Moondance, Muse Apprentice Guild, The Maxwell Digest, Wild Mind, CarbLite, Writer’s Weekly, ViewsHound, and The Huffington Post.
-She is the author of the bestselling novels The Loving Husband Trilogy, That You Are Here, Victory Garden, Woman of Stones, and My Brother’s Battle (Copperfield Press).
-Her newest release is When It Rained at Hembry Castle (February 2016).
-She is currently a PhD student at UNLV.
+She is the author of the bestselling novels The Loving Husband Trilogy: The Complete Box Set, That You Are Here: A Novel, Victory Garden: A Novel, and Woman of Stones.
+Her newest release is When It Rained at Hembry Castle (The Hembry Castle Chronicles Book 1).
 Visit Meredith online at www.meredithallard.com.

 Susan Arenstein is a teacher with a B.A. degree in Communications from California State University, Northridge.
 After raising her two children, she decided to go to college to get her degree.
 After persevering for several years, she finally reached her goal.

 Paula Day is the Review Editor for The Copperfield Review and the Managing Editor of Copperfield Press.
 She holds a degree in English from UCLA.
 She lives in Los Angeles, California.